 Hyatt Brands and Categories

-“Premium Suites” is defined as each participating hotel’s or resort’s suite category immediately above Standard Suites, but excludes any Specialty, Premier, Presidential or Diplomatic Suite or similar suite categories (each as designated by the applicable hotel or resort).
+New to the award chart are Premium Suites, defined in the World of Hyatt terms and conditions as “each participating hotel’s or resort’s suite category immediately above Standard Suites, but excludes any Specialty, Premier, Presidential or Diplomatic Suite or similar suite categories (each as designated by the applicable hotel or resort).”

-21 Amazing Hyatt Award Redemptions
+24 Amazing World of Hyatt Award Redemptions

 The Park Hyatt Siem Reap receives rave reviews for good reason.
 From the lobby (known as the “Living Room”) to the beautiful pool to a great happy hour, this property really shines.
 Beyond that, the service is top-notch.